adrianstephens/vscode-taskviewer/README.md

 ### Icons

-Theme icons are associated with strings found in task or launch script names, and can be customized using the setting taskviewer.icons.
+Theme icons are associated with strings found in task or launch script names, and can be customized using the setting `taskviewer.icons`.
 The default associations are:
 - clean:			trash			(<img src="assets/icons/trash.png"/>)
 - build: 			package 		(<img src="assets/icons/package.png"/>)
 - rebuild: 			package 		(<img src="assets/icons/package.png"/>)